React-ua/react-courses-es6/README.md

     ✓ ES6 with Babel
     ✓ Component Class Syntax
-    ✓ Load any module format (ES6, AMD, CommonJS and globals) with JSPM ✓ Babel in-browser transform for testing and playing.
+    ✓ Load any module format (ES6, AMD, CommonJS and globals) with JSPM ✓ Babel in-browser transform for testing and playing ✓ Writing markup in JavaScript (JSX)

 # Getting Started